THE SCHOOL DAY

 The key stages go out at different times and lessons begin again after playtime has ended.

 Reception have a flexible break time.

 The children have different start times for lunch due to the size of the school.
-The younger children go first, followed by the older children.
-Lunch is eaten in the school hall and playtime is supervised by the Mid-day Supervisors.
+The younger children go first, followed by the older children (EYFS – 11:45am/KS1 – 12noon/LKS2 12:15pm/UKS2 12:30) Lunchtime is 1 hour for all pupils and is eaten in the school hall.
+Lunch playtime is supervised by the Mid-day Supervisors.
 During the lunch period, we employ the services of Premier Sport coaches to provide active lunchtime activities.

 END OF THE DAY AND COLLECTION

 At the end of the school day, parents/carers are expected to collect their child promptly from school.
 It is our policy to ensure we ‘hand’ your child to you so we know they are safe.
 If normal arrangements have to be altered (e.g. you are delayed or another person is collecting your child), please let us know.
 This avoids any confusion or upset.
 The exception to this is for those pupils in Year 5 and Year 6 who have parental permission to walk or cycle to and from school on their own.
 All pupils (regardless of age) must be collected by an adult at the end of an after school club.
 This is to ensure they arrive home safely.

 GETTING TO SCHOOL